gto76/python-cheatsheet/README.md

 <DF>    = <DF>.sort_index(ascending=True)      # Sorts rows by row keys.
 <DF>    = <DF>.sort_values(column_key/s)       # Sorts rows by the passed column/s.
 ```
+Those methods have optional parameter *inplace*, which would make the changes in the object from they are called and return None.

 #### DataFrame — Merge, Join, Concat:
 ```python